-Variable Rate Debt.
-Another potential variance from the forecast for existing debt is that actual interest rates will vary on the roughly \$2.5 billion of net variable rate debt that has been previously issued.
-Such variable rate costs also include the basis risk discussed earlier.
-The variable rate debt service costs are projected to total \$66 million in 2008-09 based primarily on a projected 3.3 percent tax exempt interest rate, 25 basis points less than in 2007-08.
+Variable Rate Obligations.
+Another potential variance from the forecast for existing debt is that actual interest rates will vary on the net variable rate obligations of the State.
+Such variable rate costs include the basis risk on interest rate swaps.
+The variable rate debt service costs are projected to total \$64 million in 2009-10 based primarily on a projected 2.35 percent tax exempt interest rate.